 Caring for Green-Wing Macaws

-A large macaw such as a green-wing needs a roomy cage—2 1/2 feet x 3 feet at a minimum.
-The green-wing is a somewhat quieter bird than some of the other large macaws, but this is a relative term—it is still a loud species and it may be best to keep your pet in a room where the disturbance to neighbors will be minimal.
+A large macaw like a green-wing needs a roomy cage: 2 1/2 feet by 3 feet at a minimum.
+The green-wing is a somewhat quieter bird than some of the other large macaws, but it is still a loud species.

 Mount a sturdy perch in the cage, and be prepared to replace it occasionally as it gets damaged.
-Food, water, and treat dishes are best mounted above the perch on the side of the cage.
-Branches within the cage will offer the bird climbing exercise.
+Food, water, and treat dishes should be mounted above the perch on the side of the cage.
+Branches within the enclosure will offer the bird climbing exercise.
 Provide a variety of toys for chewing and playing.
 A playpen structure at the top of the cage is a good idea.

-The green-wing macaw will also do well when kept in an outdoor aviary during warm weather, and also adapts well to an entire room dedicated as an indoor "bird room."
+The green-wing macaw will also do well if kept in an outdoor aviary during warm weather.
+It can also adapt well to an entire room dedicated as an indoor "bird room."

 Green-wing macaws, like other macaw species, are susceptible to some diseases, including:

-- Proventricular dilation disease (also called Macaw wasting disease), a viral disease that causes intestinal problems as well as neurological symptoms.
+- Proventricular dilation disease (also called macaw wasting disease): This viral disease causes intestinal problems as well as neurological symptoms.
 It is usually fatal, and the best preventive measures are to keep the birds isolated from other birds that might carry the virus.

-- Psittacine beak-and-feather disease, a disease caused by a circovirus that kills the cells of the feather and beak and also compromises the immune system.
+- Psittacine beak-and-feather disease: A disease caused by a circovirus, it kills the cells of the feather and beak and also compromises the immune system.
 It is usually fatal and is best prevented by making sure your bird has been properly quarantined before you buy it.

-Psittocosis, a bacterial disease that causes respiratory symptoms and eye discharge.
+- Psittacosis: This bacterial disease causes respiratory symptoms and eye discharge.
 Stressed birds are most susceptible, and prompt treatment with antibiotics can often cure the disease.

 More Pet Bird Species and Further Research